-Wynne Neilly is a Canadian , queer and trans identified, visual artist and award winning photographer who is currently working out of Hamilton, ON.
+Wynne Neilly is a Canadian , queer and trans identified, visual artist and award winning photographer who is currently working out of Toronto and Prince Edward County.

 His artistic practice, most often, is an investigation into engaging with the queer and trans identity, both on an individual level and relationally within the community.
 Wynne’s work, aims to open up a conversation around how we read and interpret intimacy between queer and trans bodies, both in the subject matter itself and from his gaze as the image maker.
 The content of his work seeks to reveal and support the notion of individuality and non-normative presentations of gender identity as political liberation and personal healing.